Intel-bigdata/HiBench/README.md

 5. Build

     You will need to execute `bin/build-all.sh` to build all workloads.
-(Assume `sbt` is installed properly and accessible in `$PATH`)
+(Assume `maven` is installed properly and accessible in `$PATH`)

 ---